RithikaAkula/SnakeD/README.md

 # SnakeD
-Classic Snake game for Android and iOS devices built in Java using Android Studio
+Classic Snake game for Android devices built in Java using Android Studio